RESEARCH ON IMMIGRANT AND REFUGEE COMMUNITIES

 Hispanics in Philanthropy (HIP), April, 2012, 20 pp.

-of the century.
 It found that funding remained generally flat during a period of high Latino growth, with only 1.3 percent of all foundation

 funding in 2009 directed to identifiable Latino organizations and activities.
 This second report summarizes findings from

 two surveys conducted in 2011 seeking to understand the apparent low level of foundation investment in Latino organizations

 and activities.
 Data was collected from 60 funders and 155 nonprofits.
 Both funders and grantees generally agree on programming

 priorities; education, economic development, and immigration top the list.
-However, grantmaking activity was
+However, grantmaking activity was "not consistent

-level may account for this discrepancy, along with the "narrow focus" of many foundations.
+for this discrepancy, along with the "narrow focus" of many foundations.
 In their survey responses, grantees were

 concerned about the lack of funder support for community organizing, administrative functions, and capacity-building.
 The

 report concludes with a number of recommendations both for funders and for HIP as an intermediary organization.
-Among
+Among other

 organizations" and encourage HIP to serve as a conduit to these organizations by continuing its national funders' collaborative.